The History of BI Dashboards

 Related: The History and Evolution of Business Intelligence (BI) Platforms

-Today's dashboard platforms allow you to easily collect and analyze data from a variety of sources.
-This makes it possible to make informed decisions based on data analysis.
+Today's analytics and business dashboard software allow you to easily collect and analyze data from a variety of sources.
+This makes it possible for more people in the organization to access important metrics, such as key performance indicators (KPI dashboards are one such popular option) to make informed decisions based on data analysis.

 Analytics platforms collect, process, and analyze data, and are now used to create interactive dashboards that allow users to see the data in a way that makes sense.